-Getting on a ballot requires petitioning, or collecting a minimum number of signatures from citizens who are eligible to vote for the office in question.
-The next chance to petition for Kings County Democratic Committee (aka County Committee) is from June 5, 2018 until July 12, 2018.
+Getting on a ballot requires petitioning -- collecting a minimum number of signatures from eligible voters.
+Petitioning season in 2018 ran from June 5 to July 12.
+The next chance to petition for Kings County Democratic Committee (County Committee) is from June 5, 2018 until July 12, 2018.
 You cannot collect petition signatures before or after that window.
-You must use specific forms and collect signatures only from Democrats who are registered in the Election District you’re running in.
+You must use specific forms and collect signatures only from Democrats who are registered in the Assembly District where you live.
 The minimum requirement is to collect signatures from 5% of the registered Democrats in your Election District.
 As the number of voters in each Election District varies, the number of signatures required varies by each Election District, but it's usually somewhere between 30 and 60 signatures.

 Each Assembly District is composed of smaller Election Districts, typically one to three city blocks.
 To find out what your Election District number is, enter your address in PollsiteLocator.com, and save that list!
 Then you’ll know the numbers of all the overlapping legislative and judicial districts you live in.
 For the purposes of County Committee, you need to know your Assembly District (AD) and your Election District (ED).

 The main responsibilities of a County Committee member are to cast a vote for the Executive Committee, including Chair, of the Democratic Party of Brooklyn and to vote on any resolutions proposed to the entire County Committee, including the passage of the Party budget.
 Well-organized groups of County Committee members can even advance resolutions!
 Most importantly, a County Committee member may be called upon to choose among candidates seeking the Democratic ballot line in a special election.
 Special elections are called when a midterm vacancy in an elected office occurs for any reason (such as when an elected official resigns to take a different office, or is indicted).